leonbts/lab-bias-variance-tradeoff/README.md

 ## Deliverables

-- Downloaded notebooks with your responses to each of the exercises.
+- `main.ipynb` with your responses.

 ## Submission